-The principles of argumentation including, reasoning, and critical thinking, as well as the analytical skills needed to construct arguments and refutation.
-Speech assignments to give students an opportunity to put skills into practice.
+This course is designed to help students become familiar with the fundamentals and principles of effective oral presentation of prose, drama and poetry.
 Three hours lecture a week.
 Optional credit/no credit or grade.
 This course may not be offered each semester.
 Transfer Credit: CSU; UC.
-(CAN SPCH 6)